Ever since Russia launched a large-scale invasion, our hearts have been with those in Ukraine, where HOPE was founded 28 years ago.

 Expand savings groups among churches serving the Roma population.
 In Europe, the Roma are typically looked down upon and discriminated against, and most of them live in poverty.
 In Ukraine, savings groups allow Roma churches to help their communities flourish as members meet regularly to save, pray, worship, and meet their community's needs together.

-Provide ongoing support to 47 HOPE Ukraine staff members for their personal safety and wellbeing.
+Provide ongoing support to around 50 HOPE Ukraine staff members for their personal safety and wellbeing.
 Most of them had to flee their homes with their families to escape violence.

-For now, we have temporarily paused most of our regular operations in Ukraine, but we're still hard at work supporting the families we serve and our staff as they await the end of this terrible war.
+We have resumed most of our regular operations in Ukraine.
+We're hard at work supporting the families we serve, equipping them to serve and uplift their communities even amid war.

-Collectively, these partners have provided food, water, shelter, transportation, emotional support, or other assistance to more than 100,000 refugees or internally displaced people.
-A significant portion of these refugees are coming from areas directly impacted by invasion or bombing.
+Collectively, HOPE and our partners have provided food, shelter, transportation, and assistance to more than 200,000 Ukrainians.
+Many of these people are refugees or internally displaced people (IDP) whose neighborhoods were directly impacted by invasion or bombing.

-Collectively, these partners have provided food, water, shelter, transportation, emotional support, or other assistance to more than 100,000 refugees or internally displaced people.
-A significant portion of these refugees are coming from areas directly impacted by invasion or bombing.
+Collectively, HOPE and our partners have provided food, shelter, transportation, and assistance to more than 200,000 Ukrainians.
+Many of these people are refugees or internally displaced people whose neighborhoods were directly impacted by invasion or bombing.

 We are thankful to have raised sufficient funds for our immediate relief efforts.
-Ongoing donations to the HOPE Ukraine assistance fund will be allocated to HOPE's post-war rebuilding work.
+Ongoing donations to the HOPE Ukraine assistance fund will be allocated to HOPE's rebuilding work during and after the war.

 Psalm 91:1-2